 Honor the role of the chair in maintaining order

 It is the responsibility of the chair to keep the comments of members on track during public meetings.
-Members should honor efforts by the chair to focus discussion on current agenda items.
-If there is disagreement about the agenda or the chair's actions, those objections should be voiced politely and with reason, following procedures outlined in parliamentary procedure.
+Members should honor efforts by the chair to focus discussions on current agenda items.
+If there is